About GFWC Dominion Woman’s Club

 GFWC Dominion Woman’s Club is a proud member of the Northern District of General Federation of Women’s Clubs Virginia (GFWC VA).
 The Northern District of GFWC VA was organized in 1924.

 The Northern District serves as a communication link; disseminating information and promoting Federation policies and projects between the GFWC, the GFWC Virginia, and the District clubs.
 The local ties with State and International organizations keep Northern District GFWC strongly aware of the opportunities for community service, provide leadership opportunities for their members, and promote a sense of fellowship that leads to life-long friendships.

 To learn more about Northern District GFWC VA, please visit their website.

 About GFWC Virginia

-Located in Richmond, GFWC Virginia is a volunteer organization uniting 158 clubs in 8 districts with 4,434 members willing to help meet the needs of today, and whose purpose is to work cooperatively giving service in our local communities, state and world.
+Located in Richmond, GFWC Virginia is a volunteer organization uniting multiple clubs in 8 districts with about 4,000 members willing to help meet the needs of today, and whose purpose is to work cooperatively giving service in our local communities, state, and world.

 For more information, visit the GFWC Virginia website.

 GFWC Dominion Woman’s Club is a proud member of The General Federation of Women’s Clubs, one of the world’s largest and oldest women’s volunteer community service organizations.
 It was founded in 1890 and is headquartered in Washington, D.C.

 GFWC has more than 100,000 members in affiliated clubs in every state and over a dozen countries.
 To learn more about this international organization dedicated to community improvement by enhancing the lives of others through volunteer service, visit them online at www.gfwc.org.